 Target Market

 Our target market includes educational institutions, corporate organizations, healthcare facilities, and event planners.
-Additionally, we aim to reach individuals seeking to learn sign language for personal or professional development.
+We also aim to reach individuals learning sign language for personal or professional reasons.
+Providers working in clinical or therapy settings can also review a speech language therapy business plan.

 Business Model Overview

-Our business will operate on a B2B and B2C model, generating revenue through service fees from corporate contracts and individual training sessions.
+Our business will operate on both B2B and B2C models, earning revenue from corporate contracts and individual training sessions.
 We will also consider subscription-based online resources and workshops for ongoing learning.
+Creators planning a self-paced learning product can also study an online course business plan.

 SWOT Analysis